falcosecurity/evolution/.github/ISSUE_TEMPLATE/repo_sandbox_request.md

 NOTICE: This is a request to adopt a repository with the "sandbox" status.

 Ideas, projects, or codes intended for the sandbox should generally be adopted under https://github.com/falcosecurity/contrib.
 A dedicated repository may only be requested for justified technical reasons.
-If you don't need a dedicated repository, please open you request directly in https://github.com/falcosecurity/contrib.
+If you don't need a dedicated repository, please open your request directly in https://github.com/falcosecurity/contrib.
 -->

 **Repository**: <!-- Please insert the URL of the repository here -->